phetsims/qa/documentation/qa-book.md

 * Once on the record wrapper, type `window.sessionStorage` into the console, and make sure the key `phet.metacog.learner_id` has a value of the login ID you provided it.

+#### Test 3: Password Protection

+*Approximate time:* 10 minutes
+*Test Matrix says:* Wrappers/Is it password protected?
+Does the password work?

+*How?*
+* Open the wrapper index link in a private tab.
+Make sure it asks for username and password.
+* Check each page in a new private tab so that caching does not save the password.
+* Make sure wrappers are password protected.
+The following wrappers are not password protected:
+    * The simulation
+    * Data: Colorized
+    * Data: JSON

+#### Test 4: Library Test

+*Approximate time:* <5 minutes, Only on one random platform
+*Test Matrix says:* Is phet-io.js in lib?
+Is it minified and not behind a password?

+*How?*
+* Add `/lib` to the end of the wrapper URL.
+* Make sure the file `phet-io.js` is there.
+   * It should NOT be password protected.
+   * Make sure it is *minified* (spaces have been removed so the code takes up the whole screen).

-#### Offline Test
+#### Test 5: Offline Test

+*Approximate time:* <5 minutes, Only on one random platform.

+*How?*
 Test that the sim works offline:
 * Go to https://phet-dev.colorado.edu/html/{{sim}}/{{version}}/phet-io/{{sim}}-phet-io-{{version}}.zip
-* Download it
+* Download it.
-* Unzip it to a spot locally
+* Unzip it to a spot locally.
 * Open `index.html` by double clicking it on your desktop or in a finder-view.
 * It should look like the standalone version of the sim in PhET-iO brand.

+#### Test 6: Wrapper Index Test

+*Approximate time:* 5 minutes
+*Test Matrix says:* Does the example html open and function properly?

+*How?*
+* In the Wrapper Index there should be some example code.
+Copy and paste it into a text editor (ex.
+Atom), save it, and make sure the resulting html file runs properly.

-#### Simulation Wrapper Test
+#### Test 7: Simulation Wrapper Test

+*Approximate time:* 15-20 minutes

+*What?*
-* *What?* This wrapper is the simulation.
+This wrapper is the simulation.

+*How?*
-* *How?* To test this wrapper, follow the steps for a development test or a release candidate test depending on what the issue specifies.
+* To test this wrapper, follow the steps for a development test or a release candidate test depending on what the issue specifies.
 A memory test should be included on one platform here.

-#### Studio Wrapper Test
+#### Test 8: Studio Wrapper Test

+*Approximate time:* 2hrs for first platform tested, 1 hr for subsequent platforms

+*What?*
-* *What?* This wrapper is the simulation alongside a long list of instrumented characteristics.
+This wrapper is the simulation alongside a long list of instrumented characteristics.
 An instrumented characteristic is some aspect of the simulation that can be modified by a licensed owner of a PhET-iO simulation, e.g. a property.
 Not all characteristics of the simulation are instrumented so as to retain the functionality of the simulation.
 Using Studio is tested on Mac and Windows Chrome platforms.
 Other platforms should test html files made in this way.

-* *How?* To test this wrapper, make sure instrumented characteristics can be modified and make sure charac- teristics that haven’t been instrumented can’t be modified.
-Make sure the UI functions as expected.
-Also, do the following:
+*There are 3 columns in the test matrix for this wrapper*.
+*Column 1 says:* Launch Sim/Generate HTML
+*How?*
+This test is done continuously and in conjunction with Column 2.
-  1. Periodically launch the simulation to make sure it works using the “Launch” button.
+* Periodically launch the simulation to make sure it works using the “Launch” button.
-  2. Periodically copy and paste the HTML into a text editor, save the file, and open it in a browser to make sure the modifications you made are still there using the “Generate HTML” button.
+* Periodically copy and paste the HTML into a text editor (ex.
+Atom), save the file, and open it in a browser to make sure the modifications you made are still there using the “Generate HTML” button.
-  3. When doing the above, make sure that the resulting sim resets to the state it launched in, rather than the default sim's original state, when you hit reset all.
+* When doing the above, make sure that the resulting sim resets to the state it launched in, rather than the default sim's original state, when you hit reset all.
-  4. Check that the changes documented in the Client Request form can be done properly.
+* Test both the “Production” and “Development” radio buttons.
+A sim launched with Development will have more info in the console.

+*Column 2 says:* Play around with the studio
+*How?*
+* To test this wrapper, make sure instrumented characteristics can be modified and make sure characteristics that haven’t been instrumented can’t be modified.
+* Make sure the UI functions as expected.

+*Column 3 says:* ?phetioDebug
+*How?*
- One random platform combination should use the `?phetioDebug` query parameter.
+* One random platform combination should use the `?phetioDebug` query parameter.
+  * Open the console.
+  * Manipulate the sim and see if any errors come up.
+  * Hit "Preview Sim" button.
+  * Open the console in the launched sim.
+  * Play with the launched sim and see if any errors come up.

 #### Data: Colorized Wrapper Test